babyfish-ct/kimmer/doc/kimmer-sql/subqueries.md

     select(table)
 }
 ```
-At the line of comment *α*, there is not *select clause* for untyped subquery.
+At the line of comment *α*, there is not *select clause* for wild subquery.

 ------------------
 [< Previous: Contains](./contains.md) | [Back to parent](./README.md) | [Next: Pagination >](./pagination.md)